ZippyMagician/Arn/README.md

 to run a file as an Arn program.
 You can also pass `--stdin "INPUT"` to pass some user input to the program.
 If none is passed but input is required, Arn will dynamically prompt the user.
 Use `arn --help` to get a full list of commands/flags.

 ## About
 **Arn** is a golfing language; that is, it is designed to perform tasks in as few bytes as possible.
-However, unlike other golfing languages (such as **Jelly**, **05AB1E**, or **Japt**), Arn is a functional paradigm with variable-based storage.
+However, unlike other golfing languages (such as **05AB1E** or **Gaia**), Arn is a functional paradigm with variable-based storage.
-This is different from other golfing languages, which use a stack-based memory system and single-byte characters that perform all the tasks.
+This is different from other golfing languages, which mainly use single-character commands.
 Arn is much more similar to **J**, therefore, than any of these other golfing languages.

 Arn is constructed of variable declarations, functions, and symbols.
 These symbols come in the forms of prefixes, infixes, and suffixes.
 A full syntax and description can be found at [this page](https://github.com/ZippyMagician/Arn/wiki).
 This format, however, may lead to instances where your program needs to be a few bytes shorter in order to compete.
 This is where **Carn** (Compressed Arn) comes in.